seancolsen/querydown/core/src/tests/corpus.md

   "Checkouts".*
 FROM "Checkouts"
 WHERE
-  "Checkouts"."Check In Time" = NULL AND
-  "Checkouts"."Checkout Time" < (NOW() - INTERVAL '1M');
+  "Checkouts"."Check In Time" IS NULL AND "Checkouts"."Checkout Time" < (NOW() - INTERVAL '1M');
 ```